 Find ways to support others.
 It’s nice to receive support, but research shows you get an even bigger mood boost from providing support yourself.
 So find ways—both big and small—to help others: volunteer, be a listening ear for a friend, do something nice for somebody.

 Care for a pet.
 While nothing can replace the human connection, pets can bring joy and companionship into your life and help you feel less isolated.
 Caring for a pet can also get you outside of yourself and give you a sense of being needed—both powerful antidotes to depression.

-10 tips for reaching out and staying connected
+10 tips for staying connected

 - Talk to one person about your feelings